karlfun/fiction/readme.md

 III: Establishing ground zero - goal for Aurora & Den to reach.
 (NYC, PS1)

 IV: back to Aurora & Den.
-Gathering their family and friends, making a plan to escape to NYC.
+Gathering their family and friends, re-capping, and making a plan to escape to NYC.
 Waterways, maps, boats.

 V: National story and more trouble with the fight.
 Other public schools involved.
 Virginia, West Virginia, Kentucky surprising holdouts.